Surajb007/machine-learning/README.md

+# Machine Learning
-# machine-learning frequently used snippets for reference.
+Frequently used snippets for reference.